williaml33moore/bathtub/docs/index.markdown

 ![Bathtub_Logo](/bathtub/assets/Bathtub_Logo.png)

 ## Behavior-Driven Development for Integrated Circuits
 BDD helps you and your colleagues bring diverse perspectives--business, design, verification, firmware--to the specification of new IC features.
-Together, you create living documentation that describes and automatically checks the correct behavior of the device.
+Together, you create living documentation that not only describes, but also automatically checks the correct behavior of the device.
 * Write your chip design specs in Gherkin, the de facto standard plain text file format for executable specifications.
 * Let concrete examples in the Gherkin files guide the front-end design.
 * Bathtub reads and parses your Gherkin files and runs them as automated acceptance tests against your RTL.